- Phasing through objects like windows, walls and floors.

-The opening shot of the 2005 reboot tracked in from Earth orbit down into current-day London, and into Rose's bedroom.
+- The opening shot of the 2005 reboot tracked in from Earth's orbit down into 2005-London, and into Rose's bedroom.

 - One of the intros to Babylon 5 shows a person in a spacesuit welding in space.
 The camera then pulls back to show the enormous titular station next to which the person is just a dot.

 - The opening of the 50's documentary TV show, The Twentieth Century, included a pan shot from the ground up to about 60 miles where you could see the curvature of the earth.
 No camera tricks, however.
 The camera was mounted on a captured V2 rocket when it was launched in 1946.